QuiqueCrespo/ComputationalLogic/prolexa/prolog/Report.md

 question(Q) --> [who], nominal_verb(N),[not], property(N, _=>P), {Q=not(P)}.
 ```

-The above four definitions allow prolexa to handle questions with "not" in it.
+The above four definitions are extension of the definitions provided in prolexa's skeleton to allow prolexa to handle questions with "not" in it.

 ## prolexa_engine.pl - rule base proving